mkocaoglu/mkocaoglu.github.io/_pages/about.md

 Research
 ======
 I am an Assistant Professor at Purdue University in the ECE department.
-My current research focuses developing fundamental causal inference and structure discovery algorithms in order to pave the way for causal machine learning.
-Specifically, I have been working on learning causal graphs from observational and/or experimental data.
+My current research focuses on developing fundamental causal inference and causal discovery algorithms and how to integrate them into causal machine learning solutions.

 News
 ======